For People with Disabilities

 The Sex Abuse Treatment Center offers respectful and supportive care to all survivors.

 Our staff is trained to accommodate people with different abilities, and our office and hospital facilities are fully ADA compliant.
 Our services also include American Sign Language interpreters for members of the deaf and hard of hearing community.
+To learn more about our web chat services, click here.

 In addition, we collaborate with others in the community to offer the best available services, including but not limited to, case workers, behavioral specialists, and skills trainers.